ouarez/acosys/about/leadership.md

 translation_url: 'https://fr.acosysconsulting.com/a-propos/leadership'
 permalink: /about/leadership
 description: >-
-  David Acco, President and CEO, is a Cree-Métis descended from Cumberland House, Saskatchewan, and a member of Métis Nation - Saskatchewan.
+  David Carriere-Acco, a Business Analyst and Entrepreneur, is a member of the Peter Ballantyne Cree Nation in Saskatchewan.
 Julie Lepage, a member of the Nipissing-Ojibway First Nation, graduated from the University of Ottawa Common Law and Civil Law Programs and is a member of the Law Society of Upper Canada.
 cover_image: /img/cover.jpg
 portrait:
   - content: >-